-For the longest time, I’ve avoided live webinars like the plague.
+For the longest time, I avoided giving live webinars like the plague.
 And it’s not because I dislike speaking to large audiences because I do enjoy it.
 But I never thought giving webinars was a good use of my time because it’s not a scalable practice.

 For the people who did not open my first email, I sent out the exact same email with a different subject line to catch the stragglers.